 We were saved from any simpleminded actions by friends, who shared their border crossing experiences with us.
 Alerted by their tales, I hit the internet and unearthed website pages and blog posts right & left, all dedicated to explaining the inexplicable: how to drive your personal, unencumbered and duly registered family jalopy from Costa Rica into Nicaragua, and back again.
 The last part seemed kind of critical.

-However the truly troublesome segments of my educational reading were the many indecipherable descriptions of the crossing process itself.
-I’ve crossed many a border, experiencing variations of officialdom running the gamut from a lazy wave of a bored drive-through window officer in pre 9/11 Canada, to the gut churning hostility of dead-eyed DDR soldiers.
-Once, we even had to walk a gauntlet of very heavily armed military personal, dragging our four year old at an accelerated trot across the Tunis airport to catch the last plane out, before food riots paralyzed the city.
+However, the truly troublesome segments of my educational reading were the many indecipherable descriptions of the crossing process itself.
+I’ve crossed many a border, experiencing variations of officialdom running the gamut from a lazy wave of a bored drive-through window officer in pre 9/11 Canada to the gut-churning hostility of dead-eyed DDR soldiers.
+Once, we even had to walk a gauntlet of very heavily armed military personnel, dragging our four-year-old at an accelerated trot across the Tunis airport to catch the last plane out, before food riots paralyzed the city.
 In our present case, the border between Costa Rica and Nicaragua is not dangerous.
 Far from it.
 It is only highly confusing.

 After considering our options, vacillating from ‘how difficult can it be?’ to ‘what, if they confiscate the car?’, we decided to take a bus to Nicaragua.
 After some additional investigative internet activity, aided by a friend, who forwarded a crucial link, we picked the executive bus by ‘TransNica‘ as our chariot of choice.
 This bus is a climate controlled, WiFi-ed wonder, which even has a john reputed to be working.
 And two hours into the trip, they stop for lunch (included).
 Super, let someone else do the driving.
 I’ve taken buses in CR and enjoy it quite a bit.